Streaming Servers

 Introduction

 I tried all three of the servers on this list.
 I'm sure there are more options, but these are the three I tried.
 AntiScuff was the one I actually used.
 They have three options, priced at $50/60/90 month.
 I used the $90 USD option because it gave me full control of a remote instance of Windows Professional, where when I logged in I was able to do everything on that computer like it was sitting on the desk beside me in my room.
 It was very powerful, and the connection was very strong.
-I had very, very few problems with it, and Tican (the guy who I believe runs the operation) was accessible and there to help me with every question I had, even logging in and editing the NOALBS file for me to fix an issue I couldn't figure out.
+I had very, very few problems with it, and Tican (the guy in charge) was accessible and there to help me with every question I had, even logging in and editing the NOALBS file for me to fix an issue I couldn't figure out.

 Pros: Full admin rights to an official, licensed Windows Desktop that is preloaded with everything your streaming server needs to run immediately.
 Great and accessible support staff.
 Includes both SRT or RMTP Ingest in the pricing.
 If you don't care as much about having full control, and do want the cheapest 1080p60 option out of these three, the $60/month plan is probably perfect for you.